-A good photographer can visualize the shot when your groom sees you in your gown for the first time, and choose the very best location from which to capture this amazing moment.
+The right wedding photographer can visualize the shot when your groom sees you in your gown for the first time, and choose the very best location from which to capture this amazing moment.
 I tend to shoot these moments with long lenses as they unfold in front of me.
 These are often some of my favorite documentary shots from the wedding.
 Believe me, when you walk down the aisle, the groom will still be moved, but he needs to keep himself together at that point.
 Also, many churches and temples have specific rules as to where a photographer can stand or even move within a space.
 Flash is usually also restricted, so a pre-ceremony shoot allows your photographer to work freely.

 A short list of must-have family shots is more for the benefit of you and your groom than that of your photographer, but it is important to take 15 minutes to consider which historical photos will be important to your newly joined families.
 No one likes the idea of doing long, drawn-out photo sessions; I do, however, take it very seriously that part of my job is to document your family history.